nostrver-se/nostr-php/README.md

 $signer = new Sign();
 $event = $signer->signEvent($event, $private_key);
 ```

-## Creating, signing and preparing events to be send

 Generates `["EVENT", <event JSON as created above with id and sig>]`